Eczbek/xieite/docs/console/moveCursor.md

 <br/>

 Moves the cursor relatively.
-Use with `xieite::console::cursorControls`.
+Use with `xieite::console::cursor`.

 <br/><br/>